Avoiding Postpartum Depression

-Yes.
-There are predictors, but no one is immune and there really isn’t a type of woman who gets hit with depression after delivery.
+There are predictors for postpartum depression (PPD), but no one is immune—there really isn’t one type of woman who gets hit with depression after delivery.
 Still, if you’ve experienced any of the following, you may be more likely to suffer from PPD:

 - A personal or family history of depression